QuentinRa/blog.quentinra.dev/info/php/basic/variables.md

 // calling variable with name as a string echo "This is ${"number"}";

-// not really useful but you can do that too
+// It seems not useful but you can do that too
-// like in Shell
+// (like in Shell)
 echo "This is ${number}";
 ```